 Enable Power-Saving Mode

-How to save battery on Android phone in a simple way?
-Android battery saver mode is built-in to every Android device and helps saving power by reducing your phone’s CPU speed and cutting down some other resources like the vibration, the display brightness, and the network usage.
+How to save battery on an Android phone in a simple way?
+Android battery saver mode is built-in to every Android device and helps save power by reducing your phone’s CPU speed and cutting down some other resources like the vibration, the display brightness, and network usage.
 It uses just minimum power to keep the device’s critical functions running.

 You can set this feature to automatically activate when your Android phone’s battery drops below a certain level.